badhri-R/Stock_Prediction/README.md

-📈 Stock Price Analysis & Forecasting
+Partnered with my friend in Executing this Stock_Prediction 📈 Stock Price Analysis & Forecasting
 This repository contains a Python-based project for analyzing and visualizing stock market data.
 It uses time series statistical methods to detect patterns, trends, and potential forecasts from historical stock data.